heavyk/dygma/bazecor.md

 	- or, server is done doing something (or any other *-priority notification), the event can be activated by rpc
 	- or when I press a key, I want the key to "splash" out in a radial effect like ripples on a pond (dimming the farther away from the keypress it goes)

+### tryout panel (TP)
+- textbox or something that captures input
+- all events shown in a list so I can see what events the kbd is sending the computer
+	- select events and convert into macro

 ### settings panel (SP)

 ### actions panel (AP)